 Avoiding burnout comes from a combination of efficiency of practice, a culture of wellness and personal resilience – yet, so often initiatives to engage overworked employees focus solely on the “personal resilience” portion of this equation.
 Understandably, some feel resentment when they are told to meditate more or carve out time to take a walk as a way to prevent burnout, when contributing factors such as inadequate staffing or a culture that promotes excessive amounts of overtime make it nearly impossible to practice these techniques.

-- And finally, invest in advocacy – systemic changes make a difference (see “efficiency of practice” and “culture of wellness” items above) and they are worth fighting for.
+Systemic changes make a difference (see “efficiency of practice” and “culture of wellness” items above) and they are worth fighting for.

 I believe we all want what’s best for each other, both personally and professionally.
 With a bit of thought and intentionality, we can invest our time and energy into what will truly make a difference.